 The S election offers a lower tax rate on distributions and no income taxes at the corporate level.

 Taxes can be a sore subject for small business owners.
 With our expert guidance, you’ll be prepared with an understanding of the S election definition.
 When you’ve decided that the S election is right for you, we can help.
-Our Business Formation Services help you easily and efficiently submit your formation documents.
+Our Business Formation Plans help you easily and efficiently submit your formation documents.
 Plus, stay up to date with our Worry-Free Compliance Service that will keep your documents organized and remind you of important deadlines.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.